 - Multiple citizenship is not prohibited under the laws of Cyprus;

-- Non-Cypriots who have acquired citizenship through CIS, their spouse and their children are exempted from military service.
+- Non-Cypriots who have acquired citizenship through CIP, their spouse and their children are exempted from military service.
 It is advisable to obtain an official exemption in order to avoid inconvenience.

 - The Council of Ministers has the discretionary power to reject an application even if all necessary documentation has been submitted;